HL7/fhir-for-fair/input/pagecontent/recommendations.md

     1. Even if HL7 FHIR can provide support to data FAIRification, implementing HL7 FHIR is not a sufficient requirement for being FAIR.
-This guides provides suggestions on how to use FHIR to improve FAIRness.
+This guide provides suggestions on how to use FHIR to improve FAIRness.

     2. The HL7 FHIR standard provides its highest value in